gabmansur/spark-models-optimization/README.md

 ## 10. How This Scales to a 6-Month Engagement

 This repo shows the **micro**.
-In a real project with 60–70 models, I:
+In a real project with many models, I:

 1. Build a model catalog (owner, inputs/outputs, SLAs, runtime/cost/fail rate).
 2. Baseline all Tier-1/2 jobs, then attack the Pareto offenders.